opensearch-project/sql/docs/user/dql/functions.rst

 >>>>>>>>>>>

 Usage: TIMESTAMPDIFF(interval, start, end) returns the difference between the start and end date/times in interval units.
-If a TIME is provided as an argument, it will be converted to a DATETIME with the DATE portion filled in using the current date.
+If a TIME is provided as an argument, it will be converted to a TIMESTAMP with the DATE portion filled in using the current date.
-Arguments will be automatically converted to a DATETIME/TIME/TIMESTAMP when appropriate.
+Arguments will be automatically converted to a TIME/TIMESTAMP when appropriate.
-Any argument that is a STRING must be formatted as a valid DATETIME.
+Any argument that is a STRING must be formatted as a valid TIMESTAMP.

-Argument type: INTERVAL, DATE/DATETIME/TIME/TIMESTAMP/STRING, DATE/DATETIME/TIME/TIMESTAMP/STRING
+Argument type: INTERVAL, DATE/TIME/TIMESTAMP/STRING, DATE/TIME/TIMESTAMP/STRING
 INTERVAL must be one of the following tokens: [MICROSECOND, SECOND, MINUTE, HOUR, DAY, WEEK, MONTH, QUARTER, YEAR]

 Examples::